Nikulás Ottenson: Book collection

 Nikulás probably began collecting books as a youth, certainly bringing a copy of the Bible from his father's collection to Canada; he probably built up most of his collection in the first decade of the twentieth century, however (not least while visiting Iceland in 1909-10).
 In the summer of 1942, Nikulás wrote to Stefán Einarsson at Johns Hopkins University asking if Stefán could sell his collection and, with the encouragement of Kemp Malone and Isaiah Bowman, the collection was purchased from Nikulás in the winter of 1942-43 by the Johns Hopkins University Library.

 The book collection prominently includes Iceland's oldest printed Bibles (the Guðbrandsbiblía (1584) and the Þorláksbiblía in its second printing of 1644); the Nýja testamenti published in Waisenhús in 1746; a range of seventeenth- and eighteenth-century religious literature; and nineteenth-century journals.
 It also includes 28 Icelandic manuscripts, mostly from the nineteenth century, containing in particular rímur and chivalric sagas.
 The manuscripts are now catalogued as Ms. 100, Special Collections, Milton S. Eisenhower Library, The Johns Hopkins University).

-Praise

-One Kristján Benediktsson composed the following verses in praise of Nikulás:

-Winnipeg Icelander

-Nikulás Ottensen was a well-known figure in Winnipeg's Icelandic community.
-Poet Guttormur J. Guttormsson's satirical "Winnipeg Icelander" (1920) contains a reference to Nikulás Ottensen (called Nick Ottins or Nickie in the poem).
-The language parodies that spoken by urban immigrants in Winnipeg: